nbuwe/pclu/README.md

 On NetBSD you will need to use gmake.
 On my 8-STABLE macppc I could only get gc-7.2g to work and only with `-O1`.

+The common idiom to compile Clu to C but don't compile the C output is to use `-ccopt 0` (bzw. `-ccdbg 0`).
+What makes the magic value `0` magic is ... its length.
+See `cc_one` in top2.clu - it won't do anything if the command length is less than 4.